spatel03/covid202/README.md

 **Content-wise, what will be different in this version of the class?** The original plan for weeks 10-15 was to get you prepared to do a final project that uses Python to process data from the Web.
 That is still the goal!
 The difference is that there will be fewer major new concepts (e.g., UML and custom object- and data-modeling) and I have downsized the project and the remaining topics accordingly.

 **Does this mean I have to do work all week?
-My class was only on \[insert day\].** The timing and structure described above should make it reasonable to stretch out the work across a few days if you'd like to do that.
+My class was only on \[insert day\].** The timing and structure described above should make it reasonable to stretch out the work across two days if you'd like to do that.
 Or, you can wait until I've posted the mid-week (or earlier) video -- at that point you'll have all the material you need to do the week's work.

 **Are there any real-time class meetings?** Nope.